Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week7.md

   db:
     driver: local
 ```
+- Ran the command `bin/backend/run` to confirm the env vars are being set and also to shell into the backend, `bin/bash` is added at end of the `bin/backend/run` file above but removed immediately after because it's not supposed to be used for production.
 - Added a new script file `busybox` to aid in debugging backend in the `bin` folder.
 ```sh
 ! /usr/bin/bash